Chamber of Deputies (Luxembourg): Electoral system

-Deputies are elected by universal suffrage every five years, with the last election having been held on 14 October 2018.
+Deputies are elected by universal suffrage every five years, with the last election having been held on 8 October 2023.
 Deputies are elected by open list proportional representation, whereby all electors may vote for as many candidates as their constituency has seats.
 Each party is allocated a number of seats in proportion to the total number of votes cast for its candidates in that constituency.
 These seats are then allocated to that party's candidates in descending order of votes that each candidate received.

 Latest election

 Hôtel de la Chambre

-The Chamber of Deputies holds session in the Hôtel de la Chambre (Luxembourgish: Chambergebai, English: Hall of the Chamber of Deputies), located on Krautmaart (French: Marché aux herbes, English: Herb Market), in the Uewerstad quarter (French: Ville Haute, English: Upper City), the oldest part of Luxembourg City.
+The Chamber of Deputies holds session in the Hôtel de la Chambre (Luxembourgish: Chambergebai, English: Hall of the Chamber of Deputies), located on a street known as the Krautmaart (French: rue du Marché-aux-herbes), in the Ville Haute, the oldest part of Luxembourg City.
 It was originally built between 1858 and 1860 as an annex to the Grand Ducal Palace, which had, until then, been used as one of many venues for the Chamber's convocations.

 The building was designed by Antoine Hartmann in a unified historicist style, combining elements of neo-Gothic, neo-Renaissance, and neo-classical architectural styles.
 The Grand Ducal Palace, by contrast, was built over time in several architectural styles (primarily Renaissance and Baroque), but renovated in 1891 in a historicist neo-Renaissance manner.
+The large portrait of Grand Duke Guillaume, placed prominently on the wall of the plenary hall, was painted by British artist Louise Pragnell.

 Current composition

-Government parties are denoted with the letter G, with the Democratic Party holding the office of Prime Minister (Xavier Bettel).
+Government parties are denoted with the letter G, with the Christian Social People's Party holding the office of Prime Minister (Luc Frieden).
 O stands for opposition.

+The LSAP gained a seat on 19 September 2024 with the defection of Pirate Deputy Ben Polidori.